nokia/RED/docs/help/user_guide/general.md

 not configurable.**
 In near future we will provide a way to include custom rule sets for code formatting and check style.
-It is invoked by clicking in text editor in issuing right click action Format source.
+It is invoked by right click menu in Source editor.

 ![](general/gen_5.png)